Coventry Digital

 Description

-At its simplest, the Coventry archive is a collection about Coventry, made up of ‘assets’ of the archive, which are digital files – the documents, maps, photographs, sound and video.
+At its simplest, the Coventry archive is a collection about Coventry, made up of ‘assets’ of the archive, which are digital files – the documents, maps, photographs, sounds and videos.
 These are uploaded, or ‘ingested’ through a process called ‘accession’ once their story has been added as ‘metadata’.

 When the story of the assets is right, it can link people, places and times across all of these archives.
 With every photograph, film, document and video, there is very much a story to tell.
 Who are the people and the places, and what time does the asset speak of?
 To whom does the item belong?
 Who created it?
 This information is important and is added in as metadata.